Stand on corners dressed as frankfurters or work as singing waiters at a rock and roll joint.

 Homes that had a red carpet with two big white dogs who shed like a motherf&#$.

 I HAD TO VACUUM THE CARPET TEN TIMES TO GET IT CLEAN.

 I AM NOT EXAGGERATING.

-I started wearing a Walkman and told her I didn’t have a very good command of the English language so I could pretend I couldn’t understand her.
+I started wearing a Walkman to the next visits and told her I didn’t have a very good command of the English language so I could pretend I didn’t understand her.